About the Ars Poetica Prize

-Additionally, First and Second place winners will receive a feature and publication in an upcoming issue of Riddled with Arrows, plus a signed copy of Jeannine Hall Gailey’s new book, PR for Poets: A Guidebook to Publicity and Marketing
+Additionally, First and Second Place winners will receive publication and a feature in an upcoming issue of Riddled with Arrows, plus a signed copy of Jeannine Hall Gailey’s new book, PR for Poets: A Guidebook to Publicity and Marketing

 2018 Guest Judge: Jeannine Hall Gailey

 Jeannine Hall Gailey served as the second Poet Laureate of Redmond, Washington and the author of Becoming the Villainess, She Returns to the Floating World, Unexplained Fevers, The Robot Scientist’s Daughter, and winner of the Moon City Press Book Prize, Field Guide to the End of the World.
 She’s also the author of PR for Poets, a Guidebook to Publicity and Marketing.
 Her work has been featured on NPR’s The Writer’s Almanac, Verse Daily and The Year’s Best Fantasy and Horror.
 Her poems have appeared in The American Poetry Review, The Iowa Review, and Prairie Schooner.

 The Finer Details:

 –> Submissions are open August 1st – 31st, 2018.
 Winners will be announced in late September.

 –> This contest is open to everyone.
 There are no restrictions on genre, style, length, or theme EXCEPT: only poems that deal with (in some central way) the process and product of writing poetry will be considered—call it ars poetica, metapoetics, recursive poetry, whatever uncorks your inkwell.
 For a better idea of what we mean and what we look for, have a look at our recent issue or our archives for examples of poets who got it write right.